moby/moby/docs/reference/commandline/network_connect.md

 $ docker network connect --ip 10.10.36.122 multi-host-network container2
 ```

-You can use `--link` option to link another container with a prefered alias
+You can use `--link` option to link another container with a preferred alias

 ```bash
 $ docker network connect --link container1:c1 multi-host-network container2